venkivijay/Java-Solutions-TCS-Xplore-Proctored-Assessment/Sim_Transfer_Circle/Question.md

 Write necessary getters and setters.

-Before calling "transferCircle" method in the main method, read values for four Sim objects referring the attributes in above sequence along with a String circlee1 and circle2.
+Before calling "transferCircle" method in the main method, read values for five Sim objects referring the attributes in above sequence along with a String circlee1 and circle2.
 Then call the "transferCircle" method and write logic in main method to print all the attributes of the result obtained.

 ## Input